‘Clean-up’ costs of an oil spill can be very high and are not always covered by household insurance policies.

 You can get more advice about what to do, including arranging a clean-up, on the oil spills at home page.

-To report an oil spill or leak that could affect rivers or coastal waters, you should contact the Northern Ireland Environment Agency’s (NIEA) 24-hour water pollution hotline on:
+To report an oil spill or leak that could affect rivers or coastal waters, you should contact the Northern Ireland Environment Agency’s (NIEA) incident hotline on:

 - phone: 0800 807060